 What will we read?

 At Books@Work, we don’t read business books.
-In fact, we find that fiction and narrative nonfiction are powerful vehicles for high-quality connections as well as person, collective and culture change.
+In fact, we find that fiction and narrative nonfiction are powerful vehicles for high-quality connections as well as personal, collective and culture change.

 Books@Work programs are specifically tailored to the needs and passions of our participant groups and professors.
 Texts include books, short stories, poems, plays or book excerpts and are chosen to challenge and provoke deep discussion.
 These texts stretch our thinking, introduce us to new ideas and help us see the world from a different perspective.